-2-3 High Voltage Circuit Shut-Off System
+2-3 High-Voltage Circuit Shut-Off System

-The high voltage can be shut off by the following methods:
+The high-voltage can be shut off by the following methods:

-Service plug Positioned in the center area of the Li-ion battery, this shuts off output high voltage when manually removed.
-System main relay (located in high voltage battery) Controlled by the power switch, this relay, which is controlled by the 12V system, shuts off the high voltage from the Li-ion battery.
-Emergency shut-off system In the case of a collision (front and side collisions in which the air bags are deployed, certain rear collisions) or certain system malfunctions this system is designed to shut off the high voltage from the Li-ion battery.
-Charging connector Some of the high voltage components are activated during charging.
+Service plug Positioned in the center area of the high-voltage battery, this shuts off output high-voltage when manually removed.
+System main relay (located in high-voltage battery) Controlled by the power switch, this relay, which is controlled by the 12-volt system, shuts off the high-voltage from the high-voltage battery.
+Emergency shut-off system In the case of a collision (front and side collisions in which the air bags are deployed, certain rear collisions) or certain system malfunctions this system is designed to shut off the high-voltage from the high-voltage battery.
+Charging connector Some of the high-voltage components are activated during charging.
 Remove the charging connector to deactivate these components.